webdiscus/pug-loader/README.md

   },

   plugins: [
-    // this plugin extract content of pug template and save compiled content to html file new HtmlWebpackPlugin({
+    // this plugin extract the content of a pug template
+    // and save compiled via pug-loader content into html file new HtmlWebpackPlugin({
       filename: path.join(basePath, '/src/templates/index.pug'),
       template: './public/index.html',